jordandaly/StuRevu/README.md

 Browse reviews and add comments for more info.
 Add any type of College, Course, Module, Club or Society

-Sturevu is a Data Driven Android App that collects and displays reviews of Third Level Institutions and Courses.

-Prospective Students can gain access to the collective knowledge and experience of thousands of current students and graduates.
-They can use the App as a comparison tool when deciding on where and what to study.

-This will hopefully result in higher progression and graduate employment rates from informed decision making in choosing courses and improvements in education quality from transparent feedback.

 ## UX

 Documentation is at https://docs.google.com/document/d/1e_U8IDiVizSMGoyNU4m-kIz7kd1eryyNOp4xmEV1hPY/edit?usp=sharing

 ## Features

 ### Existing Features